 3. Less

 Arthur Less is a novelist.
-He had spent 15 years with a very famous poet who was 20 years his senior.
-They got together when Arthur was in his early 20s, and they had a sordid love affair.
+He had spent 15 years with a famous poet who was 20 years his senior.
+They got together when Arthur was in his early 20s and had a sordid love affair.
 But Arthur was never fully committed.
-Then fast forward a little bit to Arthur in his 40s, and he begins an affair with a young lover, and that goes for nine years.
+Then, fast forward a bit to Arthur in his 40s, and he begins an affair with a young lover, which goes on for nine years.
 So the invitation that he gets is for his younger lover’s wedding.
-They had been together for nine years, except Arthur had yet again never been fully committed.
+They had been together for nine years, except Arthur had never been fully committed.

-But as he goes to each new country, in each new city, there is a memory that springs up for him, whether it’s a memory of the famous poet Robert or memory of his ex-lover Freddie.
+But as he goes to each new country, in each new city, a memory springs up for him, whether it’s a memory of the famous poet Robert or his ex-lover Freddie.

 We get to learn a little bit more about his backstory.
-He’s going to turn 50 on this trip, and this isn’t the life that he thought he would see himself having.
+He will turn 50 on this trip, and this isn’t the life he thought he would see himself having.
 So he’s looking back at this and wondering if he’s made the right decisions.
 The way that he paints these different cities is gorgeous.

 Author: Andrew Sean Greer